-The appointment will take approximately two and a half hours.
 The physiologist will measure your child's head.
 A minimum of 23 leads are then attached to the scalp, next to the eyes, on the shoulders and under the chin using a sticky paste.
-Once the leads are in place, a bandage will be wrapped around your child's head to secure the discs.
+Once the leads are in place a bandage will be wrapped around your child's head to secure the discs.
 It will take approximately 20-25 minutes to attach all the leads.
 Your child will not feel anything whilst the EEG is being recorded.
 A digital video recording will be made during the test to enable to the doctor to compare your child's brainwaves with his/her movements and behaviour at the time.
 The recording takes up to 60 minutes.
-However, the test can be performed without the video if you prefer.
-We will ask for your permission to use the video at the beginning of the test.

-The lights will be dimmed, and your child will asked to lie down on a bed.
+The lights will be dimmed, and your child will be asked to lie down on a bed.
 Very young children will be able to stay on the knee of a parent.